mt1107/paper/So-lieu-SCOPUS-17.4.18-2.md

 Journal of Education for Teaching: International Research and Pedagogy, 29, 95e112.

 R.D.
 Fantilli, D.E.
-McDougall (2009). **A study of novice teachers:
+McDougall (2009).
+A study of novice teachers:
-Challenges and supports in the first years**.
+Challenges and supports in the first years.
 Teaching and Teacher Education, 25 (6) (2009), pp. 814-825

 Ramsay, G. (2000).
 Quality matters.
 Revitalising teaching: Critical